History of the Broken Bay Game Fishing Club

 This association with the R.M.Y.C. had been developing strongly over the years and the ideals and ethics of the two Clubs seemed to be a perfect fit with synergies available to both entities.
 In 1988, an extraordinary General Meeting saw a proposal put to our Members and a unanimous vote saw the Broken Bay Game Fishing Club become the Game Fishing Division of the R.M.Y.C.
 Broken Bay.

-During the past two decades as a Division of the RMYC Broken Bay the Club has continued to prosper and maintain its dominance competitively as one of the larger game fishing clubs within Australia with unrivalled member facilities.
+During the past three decades as a Division of the RMYC Broken Bay the Club has continued to prosper and maintain its dominance competitively as one of the larger game fishing clubs within Australia with unrivalled member facilities.
 The Club’s annual Broken Bay Invitational Tournament was first run in 1993.
-Held during mid-March, it has grown to be the largest and most successful Club sponsored game fishing event in Australia with sponsorship and prize value in excess of $130,000.
+Held during mid-March, it has grown to be one of the largest and most successful Club sponsored game fishing event in Australia with sponsorship and a substantial prize pool each year.
 The tournament is second only to the NSW Interclub held at Port Stephens during the last weekend of February and the first weekend of March.